EL BUEN ‘SAMARITANO’ LE MUESTRA COMPASIÓN A TODOS POR IGUAL

 Christianity Today has published a Q&A with Muehlhoff regarding his book, I Beg to Differ: Navigating Difficult Conversations with Truth and Love (InterVarsity Press, 2014).

-by Ferrell Foster on March 13, 2014 in ethical living blog
+by Ferrell Foster on March 13, 2014 in human trafficking

 The Dallas Morning News carried an excellent opinion piece in its Feb.
 23 edition about children and prostitution.
 The article, by Malika Saada Saar, expresses a broad national perspective.
 In Texas, we are actually doing better than reflected in Saar's article, but we still have lots of work to do.